File structure:

 How to order

-The revision of the French-Spanish lexicon (more than 10.000 words, synonyms and expressions in each language), prefaced by Vice Admiral Girard (Ret.), ex-Chief of Naval Personnel, is a collective work, in which have participated Lieutenant Colonel Muñoz, former Spanish liaison officer and instructor, Spanish student officers at the Ecole Militaire in Paris and Captain (Ret.)
-Miard, Agrégé in Spanish, ex-professor at the University of Angers and military language examiner, who wrote in his presentation:
+The revision of the French-Spanish lexicon (more than 10,000 words, synonyms and expressions in each language), prefaced by Vice Admiral Girard (Ret.), former Chief of Naval Personnel, is a collective work, in which have participated Lieutenant Colonel Muñoz, former Spanish liaison officer and instructor, Spanish student officers at the Ecole Militaire in Paris and Captain (Ret.)
+Miard, Agrégé in Spanish, former professor at the University of Angers and military language examiner, who wrote in his presentation:

 "The present French-Spanish lexicon is destined to be used by a very large public and is meant to respond to a clearly felt, urgent and growing need (...)
 The multiple merits of this French-Spanish glossary, unique in its field, are great.
 The search for equivalences has been a collective one (...)
 The presentation of the vocabulary by centres of interest responds to a need for efficiency and practicality (...)
 Actuality and modernity have been sought".